-We had a chance to ask a few questions to this innovative VPN provider on how the pandemic has impacted VPN use, which locations on its massive network are most popular, how to check that your public IP address isn’t visible and much more.
+We had a chance to ask a few questions to this innovative VPN provider about how the pandemic has impacted VPN use, which locations on its massive network are most popular, how to check that your public IP address isn’t visible and much more.

 i2Coalition: Ransomware attacks quadrupled in 2020 and this includes many high-profile ones.
 Do you think the necessity for many people to work from home has added some new vulnerabilities?
 And how can a VPN help protect an individual working from home as well as their company?